 Types of phishing

-There are many different types of phishing attacks, these include the classic email attack, social media attacks as well as oddly names ones like smishing and vishing.
-The basics of phishing relies on the gullibility of human nature.
+There are many different types of phishing attacks.
+These include the classic email attack, social media attacks, and portmanteau-named attacks like smishing and vishing.

 - Whaling – very targeted email, usually towards executives

-- Internal phishing – phishing attacks originating from with an organisation
+- Internal phishing – phishing attacks originating from within an organisation

 - Vishing – done by phone calls